 The amazing Monarch Butterfly migrates 2,000+ miles each fall from the Northeast United States to Mexico, passing through the Asheville area in September and early October.
 They usually travel at treetop level along mountain ridges, so they are usually harder to see in lower elevations.
 But you can watch them on their journey as they pass through the high passes along the Blue Ridge Parkway.
-We took the photo above and below at Milepost 413.2 Pounding Mill Parking Overlook on September 29, 2016.
-There are many wildflowers there to keep the monarchs busy.
+We took the photo above and below at Milepost 413.2 Pounding Mill Parking Overlook on September 29th.
+There are many wildflowers there to keep the dozens of monarchs busy.

 Their wings feature an easily recognizable black, orange, and white pattern.
 It's the only butterfly in North America to fly south in the fall and do a return migration in the spring.
 The Monarchs that winter in Mexico start their journey back in the spring but die on the way.
 So their descendants finish the trip to northern breeding grounds where they lay their eggs on young milkweed plants.